danxoneil/openblock/README.txt

 About this project
 ==================

-No one is actively working on this project.
-This is merely a set of code and issues as a way to capture some thinking about how a block-level or address-level information service might look like.
+This is merely a set of code and issues as a way to capture some thinking about what a block-level or address-level information service might look like.
+There are lots of project in Chicago that tangentially relate to this concept.
+I welcome input!